IvorySQL/Ivory-www/docs/documentation-contributing-guide/create-a-document.md

 This is my **first Docusaurus document**!
 ```

-A new document is now available at `http://localhost:3000/docs/hello`.
+Once committed the new document will be available at `http://ivorySQL.org/docs/hello`.

 ## Configure the Sidebar